fund-model/MimiFUND.jl/README.md

 ### Pulse Size Details

  By default, MimiFUND will calculate the SCC using a marginal emissions pulse of 10 GtCO2 spread over ten years, or 1 GtCO2 per year.
-Regardless of this pulse size, the SCC will be returned in units of dollars per ton.
+Regardless of this pulse size, the SC will be returned in units of dollars per ton.
 This choice of pulse size and duration is a decision made based on experiments with stability of results and moving from continuous to discretized equations, and can be found described further in the literature around FUND.

+ If you wish to alter this pulse size, it is an optional keyword argument to the  `compute_sc` function where `pulse_size` controls the size of the marginal emission pulse.

-For a deeper dive into the this part of the calculation of the SCC, see the forum conversation [here](https://forum.mimiframework.org/t/mimifund-emissions-pulse/153/9), and the docstrings in `new_marginaldamage.jl`.
+ For a deeper dive into the machinery of this function, see the forum conversation [here](https://forum.mimiframework.org/t/mimifund-emissions-pulse/153/9) and the docstrings in `new_marginaldamage.jl`.

 ## Versions and academic use policy